 Rewarded Video Ads

-Rewarded video ads are a great way to offer users an incentive to stay engaged in your app, while earning more ad revenue.
-The reward generally comes in the form of in-game currency (gold, coins, power-ups) and is distributed to the user after a successful video completion.
+Rewarded video ads are a great way to keep users engaged in your app while earning ad revenue.
+The reward generally comes in the form of in-game currency (gold, coins, power-ups, etc.) and is distributed to the user after a successful video completion.

-MoPub’s mediation solution officially supports rewarded videos from popular ad networks.
-We give you the flexibility to work with these popular ad networks without any extra integration with network SDKs.
-We recommend placing rewarded video ads where your users are already engaging with in-app purchases or in locations where users may be seeking an in-app reward, such as the end of a game or at currency redemption points.
-Once your users have finished watching the video ad, you can designate the reward they will receive.
+MoPub’s mediation solution officially supports rewarded videos from popular ad networks without any extra integration with network SDKs.
+We recommend placing rewarded video ads where your users are already engaging with in-app purchases or in locations where users may be seeking an in-app rewards, such as at the end of a game level or at currency redemption points.
+Once your user has completed the rewarded experience, you can designate the reward they will receive.

 - If you use mediation, make sure you have added the ad network SDKs and the corresponding adapters you wish to use to your app.

 - Be sure to initialize the MoPub SDK before loading an ad.

 Important: Please do not use publisher-provided overlays (such as close buttons) that are located with the ad placement and that subsequently cover the ad creative.
 Doing so is against MoPub Policy.
 If you have questions, please reach out to your account team or firstname.lastname@example.org for additional assistance.

 - Import the

 Step 2.
 Initialize the MoPub SDK